Warnings: Some violence, little gore, and character death. Don't freak out though.

 "There's no seat belt," she says disbelievingly when she fails to find anything that can guarantee walking away from the worst possible scenario that will undoubtedly happen.
 "Why is there no seat belt?"

 "Nnnope!
 Perfect mobility, ain't it great?"
 Gaige laughs and spins around in her turret seat.
-Easy for her to say, her driver isn't humming "The Wheels on the Bus" and possibly blowing spit bubbles behind the mask.
+Easy for her to say, her driver isn't humming "The Wheels on the Bus" and probably blowing spit bubbles behind the mask.

 "Oye, linda!"
 Salvador shouts up from his steering wheel and she wonders if Sanctuary would really let them in considering who's all driving up to the gates.
 Us?
 Bandits?
 Never.
 "Let's race!"